brianboisvert/removing-altering-and-inserting-HTML/README.md

 Removing, Altering, and Inserting HTML
 ---

-## Objectives
+### Objectives

 By the end of this lesson, you'll be able to

-1. Removing elements from the DOM
+1. Remove elements from the DOM
 2. Alter DOM elements programmatically
 3. Insert elements into the DOM

-## Removing Elements from the DOM
+### Removing Elements from the DOM

-So now that we have spent some time seeing how we can select elements.
+So now we have spent some time seeing how we can select elements.
 This is important because once we select the elements we then can manipulate the selected elements.
 Let's get started with removing some elements.

 For this readme, you can code along by opening the `index.html` file.

 So if we want to remove the `h1` from the DOM, we first need to select the proper element and then we can remove it.
-So let's open up the `index.html` in a web browser, open up a console, and type the following:
+So let's open up the `index.html` in a web browser, open up a console in the browser, and type the following:

 ```js
   document.querySelector('h1')